 Tracy has mentioned that if you like the more defined look that you get when lifting heavier weights or doing the other exercise methods, then go do that!
 That’s just not the product she is selling.

 (Are you interested in losing weight too?
 Don’t forget, what you eat makes more of a difference than how you move, and I’d love to help you eat for weight loss.
-Enter your email in the top bar above to grab your free one-week meal plan!)
+Be sure to sign up in the top bar above to the free 7-day Green Smoothie Challenge!)

 Third, let’s talk about body image.
 One blog post I saw recently quoted a description of someone who went to consult with Tracy.
 Apparently, Tracy stripped her down and made a list of the areas she needed to work on.
 There are also descriptions floating around the internet of Tracy doing the same thing to Gwyneth Paltrow.
 Here is a quote from the interwebs: “Wow, just what women need—another woman projecting her own body-crazies onto them to help stoke the flames of butt and belly obsessing and general self-loathing!”